1. Blog

 Wineglass Half Marathon logoWineglass Half Marathon

-Staged in the spectacular Finger Lakes region in the heart of East Coast wine country, Wineglass is one of the nation’s premier destination half marathons and an excellent opportunity to run your personal best.
-The flat point-to-point course from Campbell (the midway point of the marathon route) to Corning follows quiet country roads awash in an explosion of fall colors, where four-legged locals like goats and horses turn out to greet the runners.
-Race swag includes a handcrafted glass finisher medal (“way too cool for words”) and small bottle of sparkling wine with stemless wineglass, along with gift certificates compliments of the local businesses so you can shop ‘til your drop — which after 13.1 miles and a celebratory glass (or two) of wine, may not take long.
+Staged in the spectacular Finger Lakes region in the heart of East Coast wine country, Wineglass is one of the nation’s premier destination half marathons and an excellent opportunity for a personal best.
+The flat, point-to-point course follows the second half of the marathon course along quiet country roads awash in an explosion of fall colors, where four-legged locals like goats and horses turn out to greet the runners.
+A handcrafted glass finisher medal (“way too cool for words”) and small bottle of sparkling wine with wineglass await all finishers, as do gift certificates compliments of the local businesses so you can shop ‘til you drop—which after 13.1 miles and a celebratory glass (or two) of wine, may not take long.

 North Carolina